 Now clean and sober and looking forward to putting her past behind her, Cheryl was shocked at what she thought was her final probation hearing, when the judge said it would be best if she stayed on probation for an additional year.
 Confused, she asked for his rationale.
 None was given.
 This went on for five years.

 Even though she had served her time, Cheryl couldn’t escape her past.
 In the aftermath of the additional probation, she suffered depression and anxiety.
-Although she has managed to stay clean for 12 years, she says the anxiety of continued probation made her “more apt to go back out and use, which would have violated my probation terms and sent me back to prison.”
+Although she has managed to stay clean for 12 years, she says the anxiety of continued probation made her “more apt to go back out and use, which would have violated my probation terms and sent me to prison.”

 Minnesota has a probation problem.
 State law governing felony probation is open-ended, resulting in unpredictable terms and disproportionate sentences from county to county.
 In some cases, people who commit nonviolent offenses have received as many as 40 years of probation.